 Control the dumbbells back down to the starting position.

-How to do Single Arm Back Fly + Hammer Curl:
+How To Do A Single Arm Back Fly And Hammer Curl

 Hold a dumbbell in your right hand, palm facing in toward your left thigh.